Maria Olszewska: Biography

 Olszewska was born in Ludwigsschwaige, Germany.
-She studied singing in Munich with Karl Erler before beginning her career singing in operettas in that city in 1913.
-She made her first opera appearance in 1915 as the Page in Richard Wagner's Tannhäuser at the opera house in Krefeld.
+She studied singing in Munich with Karl Erler for three years before beginning her career singing in operettas in that city in 1913.
+She made her first opera appearance in 1915 as the Page in Richard Wagner's Tannhäuser at the opera house in Krefeld, where she already had a two-year contract.
+Arthur Nikisch attempted to secure her services.
 Soon after she was engaged at the Oper Leipzig up through 1919.

 Olszewska left Leipzig to join the Hamburg State Opera, where she was engaged from 1919 to 1922.
 While there, she notably portrayed Brigitta/Lucienne in the world co-premiere of Erich Wolfgang Korngold's Die tote Stadt on 4 December 1920.
 While singing in Hamburg, she was appointed to the roster of artists at the Vienna State Opera (VSO) in 1921 where she sang through 1923.
 She was a member of the Bavarian State Opera in Munich from 1923 to 1925, after which she returned to the VSO from 1925 to 1930.
 In 1925, she married the baritone Emil Schipper (1882–1957).